İzmir plot: Pleas made in Ankara trials

 The defendants' pleas were made on 25 August.
-Many defendants did not make any please different from what they had said during the interrogation.
+Many defendants did not make any pleas different from what they had said during the interrogation.
 Rauf Bey, who was not questioned and did not make any pleas as he was abroad, sent a letter to the Presidency of the Grand National Assembly of Turkey on 12 October, mentioning that due to parliamentary immunity which can not be waived he could not be prosecuted and since he was abroad he could not have had anything to do with the assassination plot.

 In his defense, Cavid Bey stated that he did not want the state to enter World War I when he was the Minister of Finance, that he relieved the government budget with the decisions he made.
 He added that although he wanted to participate in the War of Independence, his request was not accepted and he had no connection with the assassination plan.
 Nail Bey said that he did not take any actions that would damage the country and the nation and was not aware of the assassination attempt.
 Doctor Nâzım Bey stated that he supported the War of Independence and the Islamic Revolution Society, as he had helped with its establishment in Germany.
 He said that he was prevented from coming to Anatolia by Enver Pasha, and that he attended the meetings at Cavid Bey's house, thinking that they were taking place under Mustafa Kemal Pasha's permission.
 He made his defense by stating that he had not seen Şükrü Bey, İsmail Canbolat and Kara Kemal Bey for two years and that he had no connection with the assassination plot.
 Hilmi Bey said that he was engaged in commerce as he had set politics aside when he left the Grand National Assembly, adding that he had not seen Kara Kemal Bey for a long time and first learned about the assassination plot through newspapers.

 While the trial of Cavid Bey continued, Abdülkadir Bey, who was sentenced to death in absentia hearings in İzmir, was caught while he was about to flee to Bulgaria and was tried during the hearings in Ankara.
 Abdülkadir Bey's first hearing was held on 29 August, during which he mentioned who helped him in his escape and how he escaped and added that he supported the Progressive Republican Party.
 He was charged with intention to overthrow the government, plotting to kill the president and seize power, and on 31 August, the court sentenced him to death.